Muncy, Pennsylvania: 19th century

 Abraham Updegraff was a member of the jury who was the driving force that led to the conviction of the rioters.
 Updegraff, an ardent abolitionist who was a vital member of the Underground Railroad in Lycoming County, was able to convince his peers that the rioters deserved to be punished.
 The first jury vote was 11 to 1 in favor of acquittal, with Updegraff being the lone dissenter.
 Updegraff argued that "we have been sworn to try this case according to the law and the evidence presented and that if no contradictory evidence [is] offered by the defendants than we could do nothing more than to convict them."
 He was able to make his argument in German which was the native tongue of three other jurors.
 The second vote was 9 to 3 in favor of acquittal.
 A third vote brought about the conviction of 13 of the 18 men charged in the Muncy Abolition Riot of 1842.
 This conviction was essentially overturned by Governor David R. Porter when he pardoned the rioters several days later.
 Governor Porter's statement of pardon said, "It is represented to me by highly respected citizens of Lycoming County, that this prosecution was instituted more with a view to the accomplishment of political ends than to serve the cause of law and order."

 Porter's pardon message placed the blame for the riot on the abolitionist speaker.
 Porter stated that the speech was "notoriously offensive to the minds of those to whom they were addressed and were calculated to bring about a breach of the peace."
 This pardon led to Governor Porter being given the less than flattering nickname of the "Previous Pardonin Porter."
 Historians believe that Porter pardoned the rioters under political pressure that was rampant, in the years prior to the Civil War, regarding the issue of slavery.

 21st century

 Muncy has nearly 2,700 residents.
 Its high school football team and the Montgomery high school team play annually for The Shoe, a trophy created in 1961 from an old athletic shoe found in the Muncy High School locker room; the shoe has since been bronzed and mounted on a wooden box.
 Muncy currently leads the series with 28 wins to Montgomery's 18.
 Hughesville's high school team and Muncy are also rivals.
 In the first game of the season, September 4, 2010, Muncy kept The Shoe by shutting out Montgomery 52–0.
-As of December 2017, Muncy still is in possession of The Shoe.
+As of September 2026, Montgomery has possession of The Shoe.

 The Muncy Historic District was added to the National Register of Historic Places in 1980.